State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

 Upgrading

-    From WebServerAuth 1.1.x or 1.0
+    From WebServerAuth 1.2, 1.1.x, or 1.0

         1. Shut down Zope.

-        2. Copy the new WebServerAuth to the Products directory of your Zope instance.
+        2. Install the new WebServerAuth as described in the *Installation* section below (either by copying it to your Products folder or by running buildout).

         3. Start up Zope.